pytorch/torchtune/docs/source/examples/e2e_flow.rst

 For this tutorial, we'll fine-tune the model using LoRA.
 LoRA is a parameter efficient fine-tuning technique which is especially helpful when you don't have a lot of GPU memory to play with.
 LoRA freezes the base LLM and adds a very small percentage of learnable parameters.
 This helps keep memory associated with gradients and optimizer state low.
-Using TorchTune, you should be able to fine-tune a Llama2 7B model with LoRA in less than 16GB of GPU memory using bfloat16 on a RTX 3090/4090.
+Using torchtune, you should be able to fine-tune a Llama2 7B model with LoRA in less than 16GB of GPU memory using bfloat16 on a RTX 3090/4090.
 For more information on how to use LoRA, take a look at our :ref:`LoRA Tutorial <lora_finetune_label>`.